olexandr-konovalov/gnu/README.md

 call counterparts `NextUnknownGnuFromServer` and `GnuWishlistFromServer` as shown above.
 It may be also useful to look at currently open issues and pull requests since they may contain newly reported results awaiting to be added to the database after their validation.
-Do not worry that you may be duplicating someone's else computation, because in this case

-**DUPLICATION IS REPLICATION IS VERIFICATION**

-and by checking that you can reproduce the same result with your GAP installation on your computer you will help to improve the quality of the software used in the experiment.
+Yo do not need to worry that you may be duplicating someone's else computation, because in this case **DUPLICATION IS REPLICATION** and by checking that you can reproduce the same result with your GAP installation on your computer you will help to improve the quality of the software used in the experiment.

 To submit partial results, please create new issues in this repository and tell what you have tried and at which step the calculation stopped.